JamesSmith2/EthMonitoring/README.md

 - Insert token to box and press "Start monitoring"

 - Data will be uploaded to site and notifications can be added from there.

-- SMS Services are used by https://textbelt.com API key can be collected from that site and inserted in settings section on the web.

 # How to update